-Our Pure Paladin deck list guide features the best Descent of Dragons deck list for Season 70 of Hearthstone (January 2020).
+Our Pure Paladin deck list guide features the best Darkmoon Faire deck list for Season 80 of Hearthstone (November 2020).
 Our Pure Paladin guide also contains Mulligan advice, card combos and strategy tips.

-Pure Paladin is a Hearthstone deck that's pretty much brand new to Descent of Dragons.
-It relies on Lightforged Zealot and Lightforged Crusader’s powerful effects and an aggressive gameplan to overwhelm your opponent and take them down before reloading with your No Neutral synergy cards.
+Pure Paladin is a Hearthstone deck that's pretty reliant on Lightforged Zealot and Lightforged Crusader.
+These minions' powerful effects and an aggressive gameplan to overwhelm your opponent and take them down before reloading with your No Neutral synergy cards.

 It’s a weird one to pilot but is well worth a shot.
 The ability of Lightforged Crusader to refill your hand whilst also offering a 7 mana 7/7 statline is key to your success, as it often gives you that final bit of damage to get you over the line.

 Thanks to Ashes of Outland's Librams and a couple of new toys in Darkmoon Faire, Pure Paladin should continue smashing it.

 In the latest version of our Pure Paladin guide, we’ve got the deck we’re going for in Darkmoon Faire.
 It uses the Libram package liberally, and we’ve added High Exarch Yrel for a bit of representation of the new expansion - that Lifesteal and Taunt is very reminiscent of Shirvallah, the Tiger from Rastakhan’s Rumble back in the day, and can save you in a pinch.
 If you don’t have Yrel though, just switch them out for a second Hammer of the Naaru, or maybe a Blessing of Kings.

 |2 x Aldor Attendant|

 |2 x Hand of A'dal|

 |2 x Libram of Wisdom|

 |2 x Shotbot|